 The attribution rules can be very complex.
 However, the rules should be kept in mind whenever you transfer or loan funds, either directly or indirectly, on behalf of specified individuals.
 In this type of scenario, seek the advice of a qualified tax advisor.

 A preferred beneficiary election allows income that would otherwise be distributed to the beneficiary to accumulate in the trust.
 It also allows the preferred beneficiary to use their personal exemption limit and to enjoy income up to that amount tax free.
 This can also be useful in preventing a disabled individual from losing government disability benefits.

 Preferred beneficiary elections can be filed for both testamentary and inter vivos trusts.
 To do this, a joint election is filed that permits the income to be retained by the trust but to be taxed on the beneficiary’s tax return.
 The elected amount is deducted in computing the trust’s taxable income.

 A preferred beneficiary includes an individual who’s 18 years old and is dependent as a result of being mentally or physically infirmed.
 The beneficiary can be a spouse, common-law partner, child, grandchild, or great grandchild of the settlor.

-Duties of Trustees: Under common law and provincial legislation, trustees are given certain powers with respect to the administration of a trust.
-If it is unclear whether the trustees have the power to do a certain act, and it is not specifically documented in the trust agreement, it’s recommended that the opinion of legal counsel be sought.
+Under common law and provincial legislation, trustees are given certain powers with respect to the administration of a trust.
+If it’s unclear whether the trustees have the power to do a specific act, and it isn’t explicitly documented in the trust agreement, seek the opinion of legal counsel.